Caring for Other People’s Feelings Takes Its Toll

 • Become aware of your feelings.
 Burying your feelings will only make them grow stronger.
 Recognise the signs of fear, anger, anxiety, sadness for you, whether it’s sweaty palms or lots of tears.
 If they are your feelings, learn from them.
 They are trying to tell you what you need to learn.
 If they are someone else’s, imagine they are clouds and watch them drift away.

 • Take care of your feelings.
 It’s okay to show your feelings.
-Find ways to express them in ways that work for you, such as venting anger through exercise, expressing sadness in a journal or releasing anxiety through creativity or volunteer work.
+Find ways to express them that work for you, such as venting anger through exercise, expressing sadness in a journal or releasing anxiety through creativity or volunteer work.